GinaE/Detecting-fishing-activity/README.md

 # Fish-Net
-In this project I will collaborate with globalfishingwatch.org, to create algorithms aimed to detect fishing activity in the ocean.
-We will use satellite AIS data (https://en.wikipedia.org/wiki/Automatic_identification_system) collected from different vessels around the world.
+In this project I will collaborate with [Global Fishing Watch](http://www.globalfishingwatch.org/) to detect fishing activity in the ocean using data from satellite Automatic Identification System [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system) collected from different vessels around the world.
+The AIS data contains the latitude, longitude, speed and course of the vessels at different times.